atlassian/smith/README.md

 Resources can reference outputs of other resources within the same bundle.
 [See what is supported](./docs/design/field-references.md).

 ### Dependencies
-Resources may depend on each other explicitly via `DependsOn` object references.
+Resources may depend on each other explicitly via object references.
 Resources are created in the reverse dependency order.

 ### States
 READY is the state of a Resource when it can be considered created.
 E.g. if it is